 The directors shall be divided into three (3) classes, as nearly equal in number as possible, with the term of office of one class expiring each year.
 At each annual meeting of shareholders, the successors to the class of directors whose term shall then expire shall be elected to hold office for a term expiring at the third succeeding annual meeting.
-If the number of directors is changed, any increase or decrease shall be apportioned among the classes so as to maintain the number of directors in each class as nearly equal as possible, and any additional director of any class elected to fill a vacancy resulting from an increase in such class shall hold office for a term that shall coincide with the remaining term of such class, but in no case will a decrease in the number of directors shorten the term of any incumbent director.
+If the number of directors is changed, any increase or decrease shall be apportioned among the classes so as to maintain the number of directors in each class as nearly equal as possible.
+Any additional director of any class elected to fill a vacancy resulting from an increase in such class shall hold office until the next election of directors, regardless of class, when the appointed director shall stand for election.
+In no case will a decrease in the number of directors shorten the term of any incumbent director.
 A director shall hold office until the annual meeting for the year in which his term expires and his successor shall be elected and shall qualify, subject, however, to prior death, resignation, or removal from office.
 Election of directors shall be by ballot whenever requested by any person entitled to vote at the meeting; but unless so requested such election may be conducted in any way approved at such meeting.